 5 May be energized if forecasted and actual sustained wind and wind gust conditions are less than 40 mph and the Radford Line is required to meet load demand or the support load due to loss of other power sources or due to planned maintenance when the benefits of the maintenance will overall reduce the risk of wildfire.
 In all of these cases, the Utility Manger will approve energizing the Radford Line and will inform the President.

 6The Utility Manager may initiate PSPS if in his judgement the actual conditions in the field pose a significant safety risk to the public.

-4.8.
-Public Safety Power Shutoff (PSPS) Consideration.
-Based on the evaluation of BVES's potentially weakest overhead facilities, BVES has determined that specific actions per Table 4-4 above should be taken when wind gusts of 3 seconds or more exceed 55 mph and a period of high fire threat danger exists.
+exists.
 These conditions are often referred to as "extreme fire threat weather and conditions."
-This action is designed to satisfy GO-166 Standard 1.E requirements.

-4.8.1.
+- 4.5.1.
 Despite having a proactive and aggressive vegetation management program, vegetation may still contact power lines; for example, in high winds, branches outside the vegetation clearance zone may break and be blown onto bare conductors and/or trees outside the clearance zone may fall into bare conductors.
 The specific strength of trees and branches is unknown; therefore, in high winds, it is impossible to predict how every tree and branch in the service territory would be impacted.
 This condition plays a key role how BVES has selected its tripwire 3-second wind gust speed for PSPS and designated certain locations as "at risk" locations for proactive de-energization during extreme fire weather conditions.

-4.8.1.1.
-Changes in vegetation density, circuit improvements such as conversion from overhead to underground, or other environmental factors may drive BVES to re-evaluate the designated "at risk" line sections in its system and, therefore, specific line sections may be added, removed or modified to the "at risk" list as appropriate in the future.
+- 4.5.2.
+Changes in vegetation density, circuit improvements such as covering bare wire, or other environmental factors may drive BVES to re-evaluate the designated "at risk" line sections in its system and, therefore, specific line sections may be added, removed or modified to the "at risk" list as appropriate in the future.

-4.8.1.2.
-It should be noted that while BVES is able to evaluate its facilities and determine the limiting wind speeds when distribution facilities are possibly at high risk, BVES is not able to determine the strength or health of vegetation surrounding bare conductors outside of the required vegetation clearance zones as well as other structures that may come loose and impact BVES distribution facilities.
+- 4.5.3.
+Because BVES is not able to determine the strength or health of vegetation surrounding bare conductors outside of the required vegetation clearance zones as well as other structures that may come loose and impact BVES distribution facilities.
 Therefore, BVES may determine a need to proactively de-energize facilities during high fire threat and high wind conditions.
 This would be done in close consult and coordination with local government and agencies.

-4.8.1.3.
-In determining whether to invoke PSPS, BVES staff considers a number of factors affecting whether or not "extreme fire weather and threat conditions" exist including the following:
+- 4.5.4.
+In determining whether to invoke PSPS, BVES staff considers factors driving "extreme fire weather" and dangerous threat conditions exist including, but not limited to, the following:

-- Design strength and other characteristics of distribution overhead facilities.
+- Design, strength, and other characteristics of distribution overhead facilities.

 - Vegetation density.

-- National Fire Danger Rating System (NFDRS) for 7-day fire threat outlook.
+- NFDRS 7-day fire threat outlook.

+- High winds.

+- Low humidity.

 - National Weather Service advisories.

 - Local weather forecasts and advisories.

 - BVES meteorologist's forecast.

+- Observed conditions.

-- Information from BVES installed weather stations. - Real-time information from trained personnel positioned in high-risk areas. - Input from state and local authorities and Emergency Management Personnel.
+- Information from BVES installed weather stations.

+- Real-time information from trained personnel positioned in high-risk areas.

+- Input from state and local authorities and Emergency Management Personnel.

+- Fire threat to electric infrastructure

+- Public Safety Risk